 The largest contiguous overland empire in the history of the world can trace its origin back to 1162, when a boy named Temüjin was born in the Khentii Mountains far to the north of Inner China.
 The region is today a part of the country of Mongolia, and even then the people who lived there were known as the Mongols.
-Unlike many of those whom the Chinese dubbed “barbarians,” these people came close to earning that name by modern lights.
+Unlike many of those whom the Chinese dubbed “barbarians,” these people came close to earning that name according to modern lights.
 They lacked a written language, as they did any knowledge of or interest in agriculture or handcrafts.
 Instead they roamed vast swaths of land on horseback, living mostly on mutton and goat milk, trading with other, sedentary peoples for essentials when it was possible and when it suited them, raiding them for provisions when it was not or did not.

 Mongol politics were loosely structured at best.
 Within the individual tribes, the role of supreme leader went to whichever man was strong enough to grab hold of it, and remained with him for exactly as long as he could prevent its being pried out of his grip.
 An especially ambitious, strong, and clever tribal chieftain might be able to convince or coerce some of the other tribes to accept him as their king, or “khan,” and declare their allegiance to him.

 Temüjin was such an ambitious man.
 From early boyhood, he methodically worked his way up through the hierarchies of power.
 First he seized control of his family; at the age of just thirteen, he murdered his troublesome half-brother in cold blood to secure the position of head of his household.
 Next he fought his way to the position of head of his tribe.
 And after that, he began to bring the other tribes under his sway through a mixture of promises and threats.
 Already by about 1185, when he was still in his early twenties, he had cajoled several of them into naming him their khan.
 But he wasn’t satisfied with even that feat; he wanted to be the king of all the Mongols, a title no one else had ever won.
 Temüjin did so in 1206, when the Mongol tribes came together to rename him Genghis Khan — their “fierce king.”
-Historian of the Mongols Morris Rossabi calls this forging of a union out of a people practically defined by their fractiousness “perhaps his greatest achievement.”
+Historian of the Mongols Morris Rossabi calls this forging of a union out of a people practically defined by their fractiousness “perhaps his greatest achievement” of them all.

 But more than enough was still to come to justify Rossabi’s equivocal “perhaps.”
 The newly minted Genghis Khan now set out to overrun as much non-Mongol territory as he possibly could.
 Historians have been debating ever since what drove his lust to subjugate.
-He himself never announced even any of the usual shallow pretexts for conquest, so speculation is all we are left with.
+He himself never bothered to take rhetorical refuge in even any of the usual shallow pretexts for conquest, so speculation is all we are left with.
 He wasn’t motivated by religion; he had little of it, beyond a hazy faith in the spirits of his ancestors and a firm conviction that they had chosen him to rule over all the world.
 He wasn’t motivated by ideology; he was no deep thinker upon any subject other than military tactics.
 He most definitely wasn’t motivated by some desire to civilize; most of the people he conquered were far more culturally advanced than his own by all of the standard metrics.
 Some have postulated that it was essential for Genghis Khan to be perpetually at war with an external enemy in order to prevent the old Mongol fractiousness from reasserting itself and challenging his supremacy.
 And yet it is doubtful whether he thought about what he did in even those realpolitical terms.
-Making war, it seems, was simply what he felt himself to have been born to do.
+Making war, it seems, was simply what he believed himself to have been born to do.

 The Mongols weren’t overwhelming in terms of raw numbers — their entire population probably numbered no more than 1 million — but they were as fearsome warriors as could be found anywhere in the world.
 Their horses, which they treated with at least as much care as their children, were among the best in the world, and the one area where they were notably inventive in a technological sense was that of weaponry; their compound bows, which they could fire with uncanny accuracy from atop their galloping horses, had a range up to 50 percent farther than those of their opponents.
 Using these advantages, Genghis Khan vanquished the other peoples of the steppes with shocking speed, adding some of their numbers to his own.
 And so his campaigns soon brought him close to the northern border of Inner China.
 It took only a few bloody raids to convince the Western Xia dynasty to accept vassal status.
 Next he turned his attention to the Jin dynasty, which controlled most of Northern Inner China.